pratikiran/goda-cluster/README.md

-# Goda
+# Goda Cluster

-Goda is a Go dependency analysis toolkit.
-It contains tools to figure out what your program is using.
+Goda Cluster is a Go dependency analysis toolkit with enhanced clustering capabilities.
+It contains tools to figure out what your program is using, with special support for directory-based clustering and visualization.

+_Note: This is a fork of [loov/goda](https://github.com/pratikiran/goda-cluster) with additional clustering features._

 _Note: the exact syntax of the command line arguments has not yet been finalized.
 So expect some changes to it._